18 March 2026

 toNat (Val ((("S") ** snd))) = S (toNat snd.fst)

-Equipped with natural numbers, we can _adorn_ them with an index, which happens to be the
+Equipped with natural numbers, we can adorn them with an index, which happens to be the Nat type itself emerging from the description.

-a successor, and the value is a unit.
-And for the successor case `S` the index is also
+The ornament will modify each constructor to say that in the case of Z, our index is a successor, and the value is a unit.
+And for the successor case S the index is also a successor, but we hold a recursive value as data.

 FinOrnament : Orn (Data NatDesc ()) (const ()) NatDesc